US warns North Korea of 'massive military response' after nuclear test

 The comments from Defence Secretary Jim Mattis came after President Donald Trump called a meeting of his national security advisers to discuss an unexpectedly powerful nuclear test said to exceed in magnitude the atomic bombing of Hiroshima, Japan.

-Trump had earlier denounced the test, saying the time for "appeasement" was over and threatening drastic economic sanctions, including "stopping all trade with any country doing business with North Korea."

-Mattis went futher still, telling North Korean leader Kim Jong-Un: "Any threat to the United States or its territories, including Guam, or our allies will be met with a massive military response, a response both effective and overwhelming.
+Mattis told reporters: "Any threat to the United States or its territories, including Guam, or our allies will be met with a massive military response, a response both effective and overwhelming.

 "We are not looking to the total annihilation of a country, namely North Korea.
 But as I said, we have many options to do so," he added.